 Some employers provide performance-related pay schemes.
-Other benefits may include car allowance and share-option schemes in private consultancies.
+Other benefits may include a car allowance and share-option schemes in private consultancies.

 Income figures are intended as a guide only.

 Working hours may include regular extra hours, but not usually shifts.
 Long hours, working under pressure, may be required in an emergency, such as a flood.

-Flexible working is available at some companies/organisations, where there may also be some flexibility to allow occasional working from home.
+Flexible working is available at some companies, where there may also be some flexibility to allow occasional working from home.
 Part-time work and career breaks may be available with some employers.

 What to expect

 - The amount of site-based work outside the office varies between roles.
 Time may be spent out of the office at meetings with clients, consultants, regulatory bodies and stakeholders.

 - Work is typically project-based, providing a good level of variety.
-Projects are often team-based, whilst independent work may involve liaising with colleagues and external agencies.
+Projects are often team-based, while independent work may involve liaising with colleagues and external agencies.